websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 Liferay's OSGi container is a dynamic environment in which services can be added, removed, or overridden as needed.
 This framework registers Liferay components with the OSGi service registry, each with their own availability, ranking, and attributes.
 Together, these details determine whether components referring to a service bind to it or not.

-When attempting to override an OSGi service, follow these steps:
+To override an OSGi service, follow these steps:

-1. Identify the service you want to override, and gather its essential service and reference details.
+1. Identify the service you want to override and gather its essential service and reference details.

-1. Use these details to create a custom service for overriding the existing service.
+1. Use these details to create a custom service that fulfills the existing service's requirements.

 1. Reconfigure existing Liferay components to use your custom service (if needed).

-The following tutorial uses [sample modules](https://learn.liferay.com/dxp/7.x/en/liferay-internals/extending-liferay/liferay-s1j6.zip) to demonstrate how to override an OSGi service.
+The following tutorial uses [sample modules](./liferay-s1j6.zip) to demonstrate how to override an OSGi service.
 These modules include an api for defining a new OSGi service type, an initial implementation of that type, and a generic portlet that uses the initial implementation.
 Also included are a second implementation for overriding the initial one and a config file for reconfiguring the portlet to use the new implementation.

 ## Deploy Sample Modules for Overriding